Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This app is a source-code navigation/editing app.
 A comparison with your IDE of choice such as XCode, or Visual Studio in the ability to navigate code demonstrates this efficiency advantage.
-This is the only file needed to run the app.
+ModalWX.cpp (~500KB) is the only file needed to run the app.
 The app only caters to C/C++ Modal apps and does not have editing, build or debug features.
 Adding these features will likely double its size to 1M.
-That compares with several 10s of MBytes for all of the above tools.
+That compares with several 10s of MBytes for all of the above tools which demonstrates that there's a lot less code needed implying simplicity for the developer.

 Modal UIs can replace WIMP GUIs in almost all cases except where fine-grained screen-space selection is needed